Wm. Stage: Photography

-Stage is a 1995 alumnus of the week-long Missouri Photo Workshop, offered since 1949 by the University of Missouri-Columbia School of Journalism and held in a different Missouri town each year.

-As of 2016, Stage has authored four books on photography, largely falling into the genre of street photography.
+As of 2024, Stage has authored five books on photography, largely falling into the genre of street photography.
 While doing a popular column for The Riverfront Times, "Street Talk," Stage posed quirky or philosophical man-on-the-street questions to unwitting subjects, of whom he also obtained a photo.
 Overall, he captured more than 8,500 faces on film, featuring people from every walk of life, including celebrities and notables such as Robert Mapplethorpe, Dick Gregory, Jimmy Carter, Kurt Vonnegut, Ken Kesey, Queen Ida, Sir Edmund Hillary, and Jerry Seinfeld.
 A select collection of those portraits became a book, Pictures of People.
 Some of his photos have been widely exhibited and purchased for inclusion in various private collections.

+Stage is a 1995 alumnus of the week-long Missouri Photo Workshop, founded in 1949 by the “Father of Photojournalism” Cliff Edom and offered by the Missouri School of Journalism housed in the University of Missouri – Columbia.
+The workshop is held in a different Missouri town each year; Stage did his stint in Trenton, northwestern Missouri.

-Starting in the mid-1970s, Stage began documenting a bygone form of advertising where signs were painted on walls of brick buildings, and then faded over the years.
+Starting in the mid-1970s, Stage began documenting a particular form of outdoor advertising found in cities and towns across the country, where signs were painted on walls of brick buildings, and then faded over the years.
 Some of these wall signs, dating back to the 1800s, have become known as ghost signs.
-In 1989, he published a book of his photographs, Ghost Signs: Brick Wall Signs in America, then in 2011 The Painted Ad: A Postcard Book of Vintage Brick Wall Signs, and in 2013 under The History Press, Fading Ads of St. Louis, a collection of vintage advertisements found on brick buildings around St. Louis.
+This led to Ghost Signs: Brick Wall Signs in America (1989), the first commercial book on the subject.
+Two more books on the same topic followed, including Fading Ads of St. Louis (2013).

-In 2014, a major exposition of his 36 years of work in photography, Pictures of People, was presented at the Sheldon Concert Hall & Art Galleries in St. Louis.
+In 2014, a retrospective, William Stage: Photographs and Assemblages, was exhibited at the Sheldon Concert Hall & Art Galleries in St. Louis.

 Personal

 Wm.
-Stage lives in St. Louis with his wife, Mary, and their six daughters.
+Stage lives in St. Louis with his wife, Mary, and five of their daughters.
+He has been a special process server since 1998.